Tuesday, February 18, 2020

 .

-It is difficult for me to put into words why I admire Luis Roberto Guzman without sounding like a fangirl That's definitely not what I want to sound like in this post.
+It is difficult for me to tell you why I admire Luis Roberto Guzman without sounding like a fangirl That's definitely not what I want to sound like in this post.
 A geeky old lady fangirl.

 He cares about humanity.
 He cares about our planet.
 He believes that we should never stop learning.

 He has replied to several of my messages on Twitter.
 Getting those replies made my day.
 They made me feel special.
 (I know geeky old lady fangirl moment.
-Come on, did you really think I'd write this post without one?)
+Did you think that I would finish this post without one?)

 Why do I admire Luis Roberto Guzman?
 Why is meeting him the #1 item on my bucket list?
 The answer's simple.